vanguardbackup/docs/api/user.md

     - `timezone`: User's preferred timezone.
     - `language`: User's preferred language.
     - `is_admin`: Boolean indicating whether the user has admin privileges.
-    - `github_login_enabled`: Boolean indicating if GitHub login is enabled for the user.
     - `weekly_summary_enabled`: Boolean indicating if the user has opted in for weekly summaries.
 - `backup_tasks`: Object containing backup task statistics.
     - `total`: Total number of backup tasks for the user.